Pirates overcome 9-run deficit for first time in 133-season history, beat Reds 13-12

 TRAINERS ROOM

-Reds: SS Matt McLain (right oblique strain) began a rehab assignment at Triple-A Louisville.
+Reds: SS Matt McLain (right oblique strain) went 1 for 4 as he began a rehab assignment at Triple-A Louisville.
 He was expected to play two games then rejoin the Reds on Tuesday. ....
 RHP Tejay Antone (right elbow tendinitis) is unlikely to pitch again this season. ...
 OF Harrison Bader (sports hernia) will have season-ending hernia surgery.

 UP NEXT